maurodesouza/profile-readme-generator/README.md

 Are you tired of manually editing your GitHub profile or missing out on the amazing features you can add to it? 😩 Configuring GitHub actions can also be a hassle, right?
 Say no more! 💪

-**Introducing a tool that lets you beautify your GitHub profile with a customized README, easily and in no time!** ✨ You can include whatever content you want, wherever you want it (*within the limitations of markdown, of course*). 📝
+**Introducing a tool that lets you beautify your GitHub profile with a customized Description, easily and in no time!** ✨ You can include whatever content you want, wherever you want it (*within the limitations of markdown, of course*). 📝

-**With this amazing tool, creating your own README has never been so simple and fast.** ⚡ You can save time and focus on what really matters - showcasing your skills and projects. 🚀
+**With this amazing tool, creating your own Description has never been so simple and fast.** ⚡ You can save time and focus on what really matters - showcasing your skills and projects. 🚀

 **Don't miss out on the opportunity to enhance your GitHub profile.** Give it a try and see for yourself how easy and convenient it is! 😉